Journal Contents

 syndrome (PEX) and its relationship with some ophthalmological variables.

-from the national population census for citizens of Reykjavik, aged > or = 50
+the national population census for citizens of Reykjavik, aged > or = 50 years.
+A

 Pseudoexfoliation was established by slit-lamp examination with a maximally

-to one another's results except in cases of disagreement where they had to reach
+one another's results except in cases of disagreement where they had to reach a

-controlling for the effect of age (p < 0.001).
-Eyes with PEX were found to have
+effect of age (p < 0.001).
+Eyes with PEX were found to have higher intraocular

-depth, lens thickness, nuclear lens opacifications or optic disc morphology in a
+nuclear lens opacifications or optic disc morphology in a multivariate model.

-multivariate model.
-CONCLUSIONS: Pseudoexfoliation is an age-related phenomenon
+CONCLUSIONS: Pseudoexfoliation is an age-related phenomenon commonly found in

-commonly found in Iceland.
-It is more commonly found in women than in men and is
+Iceland.
+It is more commonly found in women than in men and is associated with

 PMID: 18028119 [PubMed - indexed for MEDLINE]